-If your petition is denied, or you are on Ineligible Status, you are not eligible to receive federal or state financial aid, which includes loans and workstudy.
+If your SAP petition is denied, or you are on Ineligible Status, you are not eligible to receive federal or state financial aid, which includes loans and workstudy.
 Campus program funds from Worker Retraining, Workfirst, BFET, or Opportunity Grant, in addition to scholarships, Veterans Educational Benefits, and Athletic Tuition Waivers will be decided on a case by case basis.

 To regain eligibility for Federal or State aid you must demonstrate, using your own resources to pay for educational expenses, that you have taken steps to bring yourself back into satisfactory academic standing.
 The list below indicates some of the ways in which you may regain your eligibility.